Describe A Good Law In Your Country: IELTS Speaking Cue Card

 Follow up questions

-How do you think laws like this impact society?
+How do you think this law impacts society as a whole?

 Band 6-7